-According to Pew Research Center's Religious Landscape Study, 20% of LDS member households earn $100,000 or more per year, placing them solidly above the national median household income.
+According to Pew Research Center's 2023-24 Religious Landscape Study, 29% of LDS households now earn $100,000 or more annually — up from 16% in the 2007 study.
+Another 27% earn between $50,000 and $99,999.

 The financial discipline embedded in LDS theology — tithing (10% of income), avoiding consumer debt, maintaining emergency savings — appears to produce measurable financial outcomes.
 These patterns are reinforced through the Church's self-reliance curriculum, which teaches budgeting and financial planning as part of religious practice.